baderkha/easy-gin/README.md

   ```

 ## Installation
-*Note* you need atleast golang 1.8 and above to install this utility as under the hood it uses generics
+*Note* you need golang v1.8 and above to install this utility as under the hood it uses generics
 ```
 go get -u github.com/baderkha/easy-gin/v1/easygin
 ```